 Parades, traditional music, ondel-ondel giant puppets, palang pintu martial arts, and stalls of local crafts and foods fill the street each summer during the Jalan Jaksa Festival.
-Other events have included: the Jakarta International Java Jazz Festival, each year in early March.
+Other events include the Jakarta International Java Jazz Festival, each year in early March.
 The Jakarta International Film Festival with screenings of films from around the world appears to be on hiatus.

 Soekarno-Hatta International Airport is the main airport serving the greater Jakarta area, located about 20 km west of downtown.
 From Europe, airlines such as EasyJet, Ryanair, and Air Berlin land here, and from North America there are Southwest and Vigin America flights.
-Consider Bangkok on JetAsia, or Kuala Lumpur, with over a dozen flights a day to Jakarta, as intermediate destinations.
+Consider Bangkok on JetAsia, or Kuala Lumpur with AirAsia, as intermediate destinations.
 Shuttles, taxis and two bus companies connect to the city center from departure areas at all airport terminals.

 Two rail lines connect Jakarta with other cities throughout Java.
 Cars range from modern air-conditioned comfort, to hot and hard wooden seat cheaper options.
 Most trains from big cities in Java (Purwokerto, Yogyakarta, Solo, Semarang, Malang and Surabaya) arrive late afternoons or evenings at Gambir station.
 Buy tickets at major stations.
 The PT Kereta Api website is Indonesian-language only, and you can't buy tickets online.

-With bad traffic congestion, chaotic city layout, and left-hand-side of the road driving, public transportation beats car rental.
-"Auto rickshaw" bajaj, are still found in back streets of some parts of the city, and the TransJakarta (Indonesian-only website) rapid transit "busways" have ten dedicated bus corridors in use from 5am to 10pm.
+With bad traffic congestion, chaotic city layout, and left-hand-side of the road driving, public transportation beats car rental options.
+"Auto rickshaw" bajaj, can still be found in some back streets of the city, and the TransJakarta (Indonesian-only website) rapid transit "busways" have ten dedicated bus corridors in use from 5am to 10pm.
 Bus stop shelters are usually located in the middle of the road, reached by elevated bridges.
 Fares run about 40 cents/US.
 The Indonesian language uses Roman letters, so street names are easy to recognize; "Jalan" the word for street is often abbreviated to Jl.
 Trip101 and Karental are English language guides to getting around here.